pygame/pygame/docs/reST/ref/sprite.rst

 .. function:: spritecollide

-   | :sl:`find Sprites in a Group that intersect another Sprite`
+   | :sl:`Find sprites in a group that intersect another sprite.`
    | :sg:`spritecollide(sprite, group, dokill, collided = None) -> Sprite_list`

    Return a list containing all Sprites in a Group that intersect with another